CSE 490R Course Review

 where $q=(x,y,\theta)$ in our case.

-Dubins path shows that the solution always exists and has to be one of 6 classes:
+Dubins path theory shows that a solution always exists and must belong to one of 6 classes:

 $$ \{LRL, RLR, LSL, LSR, RSL, RSR\} $$